-- · Our purchasing and operations teams visit many suppliers at their facilities.
-In 2024, we will be recording and tracking all in-person site visits; - with many projects on-going globally, we take the opportunity to visit suppliers when visiting newbuild projects or attending shipyards.
+- Our purchasing and operations teams visit many suppliers at their facilities.
+In 2025, we will continue the in-person site visits; - with many projects on-going globally, we take the opportunity to visit suppliers when visiting newbuild projects or attending shipyards.
 These sites have Algoma hired representation, including Algoma employees and European contractors; and - all in-bound shipments to Canada have to clear customs.
-In 2024, we will monitor the country of origin on the broker's paperwork to identify any country of origins that pose a modern slavery risk.
+In 2025, we will continue to monitor the country of origin on the broker's paperwork to identify any country of origins that pose a modern slavery risk.

-Suppliers utilized prior to 2023 by the companies listed in section 1 of the report, were polled through a Know Your Vendor ("KYV") Form to obtain confirmation and attestation of the following questions related to forced labour or child labour:
+Algoma continues to use the Know Your Vendor ("KYV") Form process to obtain confirmation and attestation of the following questions related to forced labour or child labour:

 - 1. If you are listed as an approved service provider with the following classification societies, please select all that apply; - 2. please select all Quality Certifications that have been accredited to your company; - 3. does your company publish, document and enforce internal health, safety and security policies to ensure the safety of its employees; - 4.
-An Act to enact the Fighting Against Forced Labour and Child Labour in Supply Chains and to amend the Customs Tariff will come into force on January 1, 2024.
-As such please confirm your company verifies the age of its employees to ensure that all employees are of a legal minimum age: - 5. does your company operate in a high-risk country, such as conflict zones or jurisdictions where it is well-known laws are incompatible with key international human rights standards; - 6. in the past two years has your company (or any of its officers or employees) been subject to any investigation, inquiry or enforcement proceedings by any governmental or regulatory authority regarding any alleged human rights abuses, environmental malfeasance or financial malfeasance; and - 7. if your company hires third-party contractors, please outline what measures are implemented to ensure said contractors adhere to all of the above.
+An Act to enact the Fighting Against Forced Labour and Child Labour in Supply Chains and to amend the Customs Tariff came into force on January 1, - 2024.
+As such please confirm your company verifies the age of its employees to ensure that all employees are of a legal minimum age; does your company operate in a high-risk country, such as conflict zones or jurisdictions where it is well-known laws are incompatible with key international human rights standards; - 6. in the past two years has your company (or any of its officers or employees) been subject to any investigation, inquiry or enforcement proceedings by any governmental or regulatory authority regarding any alleged human rights abuses, environmental malfeasance or financial malfeasance; and - 7. if your company hires third-party contractors, please outline what measures are implemented to ensure said contractors adhere to all of the above.